makerdao/pe-checklists/spell/spell-reviewer-mainnet-checklist.md

   * [ ] Ensure each spell action has sufficient test coverage _List actions for which coverage was checked here_
     * IF SafeHarbor registry updates are present
-      * [ ] SafeHarbor registry updates are exempt from Solidity-side test coverage
+      * Scope updates use generator coverage, payload review, and post-cast reconciliation instead of a separate Solidity traversal test; other Agreement changes still require appropriate tests
-      * [ ] Review the approved [SafeHarbor source spreadsheet](https://docs.google.com/spreadsheets/d/1e_KOYOeBGaA5EG3Xqco6lOP_a0zV4Vrm3w5-dqFk00U) as the source of truth for the desired registry state
+      * [ ] Run `npm test --prefix scripts/safeharbor -- --run` and confirm the SafeHarbor suite passes for the spell revision
-      * [ ] Ensure `scripts/safeharbor` generator tests are case-complete for valid and invalid state transitions, including executable add/remove ordering
+      * [ ] Confirm coverage for the operations used by the spell, including replacement ordering and scope changes where applicable
-      * [ ] Ensure the tests cover structured validation warnings and CLI status behavior
+  * IF SafeHarbor scripts, Makefile commands, or their CI workflow changed
+    * [ ] Review coverage for chain/account additions, removals, replacements, scope changes, rejected input, warning blocking, and command failures
+    * [ ] Review changed expected operations and raw calldata, ABI-decoded calldata, and Solidity snapshots; do not accept regenerated snapshots without checking their meaning
-      * [ ] Ensure the tests snapshot both raw calldata and ABI-decoded calldata
+    * [ ] Ensure the SafeHarbor CI tests, lint, and formatting checks pass
-      * [ ] Verify that the generated SafeHarbor payload exactly matches the payload in the spell
   * [ ] Ensure that any other env variable does not affect execution of the tests (for example, by inspecting the output of `printenv | grep "FOUNDRY_\|DAPP_"`)
   * IF a new module is initialized via the spell, the tests must include
     * [ ] Sanity checks of the constructor arguments
     * [ ] Sanity checks of all values added/updated by the spell function
     * [ ] End-to-end "happy path" interaction with the module
   * [ ] Check all tests are passing locally using `make test`
-    * [ ] Ensure every test listed in the _coverage_ item above is present in the logs and with the `[PASS]` prefix.
+    * [ ] Ensure every Solidity test listed in the _coverage_ item above is present in the logs and with the `[PASS]` prefix.

 ```
 _Insert your local test logs here_